JaniAnttonen/suomi-tiekamerat-slideshow/README.md

-# Live Slideshow of Finland's Road Cameras
+# :finland: Live Slideshow of Finland's Road Cameras
 ![Screenshot](screenshot.png)

 This app crawls the available road/weather cameras in Finland and shows them as a slideshow.